iSteve-O/homebridge-multiswitcheroo/README.md

 ### Multiswitch (radio buttons)
 Ideally you would use this to set a characteristic like volume.
 For example, a mute switch, a high, medium & low switch for a Yamaha receiver.

 Define your `MultiSwitcheroo` with whatever `name` you want to appear as the main switch title in the home app.
-This is what is visible if left being displayed as a single tile (default).
-Then, the appropriate endpoint `statusUrl` to call.
-Complete http endpoints are constructed as `host` + `path`.
+This is what is visible if left displayed as a single tile (default).
+The `name` for each switch is what the individual switches should show.
+Sometimes these transfer to the home app, and sometimes not, so you may have to rename them all once in the home app, but only once.

+Then, set the appropriate `statusUrl` to call for the status at the set `pollingInterval` (default `3000`).

+The `statusPattern` is a regular expression string (regexp) sought in the response from the server to get an accurate status for each switch (see the `Mute` switch in the `MultiSwitcheroo` config example below for a really good example of a complex pattern where an unknown number is present in the string).

+Set the `onUrl` & `offUrl` as appropriate.
+Must be the full URL, including `http://` & port.

+The `manufacturer`, `model`, and `serialNumber` are all optional, but it is best to set them.
+Controller for HomeKit will throw errors about duplicate serial numbers if you have multiple devices using `DEFAULT-SERIAL`.

-Currently only built to support one http method `GET`.
-The status pattern is a regexp in sought in the response from the server.
+Currently only built to support the `GET` http method.

 ```
   {